brockstar512/project_2/project2/seir-224-project-2/project-worksheet.md

 #### PostMVP EXAMPLE

 - Add cool styling
-- add alert for word of the days. add cool ictures for nasa.
+- add alert for word of the days.
+- add a search for a thesarus

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.